TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/BTT_Octopus_Pro/btt_octopus_pro_1.0_f429_general.md

 comments: false
 toc: false
 datatable: true
+boardname: BTT Octopus Pro v1.0 F429 Version
 ---

 ## Overview

-This page covers any general information for the BTT Octopus Pro v1.0 F429 Version board, which is supported from 3.3.0_11.
+This page covers any general information for the {{boardname}} board, which is supported from 3.3.0_11.

 {% include callout.html content="There are three types of BTT Octopus Pro v1.0.
 One uses an STM32F446ZET6, one uses an STM32H723ZET6 and the other uses an STM32F429ZGT6.
 TeamGloomy and this port only support the STM32F429ZGT6 based boards." type="danger" %}

-The BTT Octopus Pro V1.0 F429 is available from [AliExpress](https://s.click.aliexpress.com/e/_DChR9MN)
+The {{boardname}} is available from [AliExpress](https://s.click.aliexpress.com/e/_DChR9MN)

 ### Board.txt Name